-Parenting can be full of all sorts of fun adventures -but parenthood also has its fair share of scary experiences.
-It can be really hard to tell if your baby’s behavior is normal, especially if this is your first child.
+Parenting can be full of all sorts of fun adventures, but parenthood also has its fair share of scary experiences.
+It can be really hard to tell if your baby’s behaviour is normal, especially if this is your first child.
 When you start to question your baby’s health, the situation can become rather alarming.

 One such scenario that all parents will find themselves in at one point or another is dealing with a sick child.
 Now, most parents expect that they will have to deal with their fair share of throw up with their newborns, but that doesn’t mean that you don’t need to pay attention.

 Like any other bodily function, vomiting is a behaviour you should always monitor with your baby – there is a lot you can learn from it.
 The amount, consistency, and colour of the spit up are all valuable indicators of your child’s health.
 In particular, one situation parents may find alarming is when they see their baby vomiting mucus.

 Table of Contents

 The first thing you are going to want to do is to make sure you know how to identify the different kinds of vomit you may expect with a baby.
 Although not entirely a pleasant thing to do, one of the best ways to do this is to look at the colour.

 - Light brown-white: Regurgitated food or milk.
 If less forceful it could just be spit up.